cklosowski/wp-page-modified/readme.txt

 4. Choose which domain you wish to get crawl data from from the dropdown
 5. Save your domain selection
 6. Visit your Dashboard
 6a.
-If the Widget does not show, click the \'Screen Options\' menu from the top right of the screen and check the box for \'Page Modified - Last Crawl\'
+If the Widget does not show, click the 'Screen Options' menu from the top right of the screen and check the box for 'Page Modified - Last Crawl'

 == Changelog ==
 = 1.0 =